 Installing Scout is simple and hassle-free.
 There’s no drilling, wiring, or expensive installation process – just a few minutes of setup, and you’re good to go.
 After signing up for Scout, you’ll receive an installation box with everything needed for self-installation.
 The Scout mobile app also includes step-by-step installation instructions.

-Scout is the ideal solution for renters or homeowners, because Scout can go anywhere you go.
+Scout is the ideal solution for renters or homeowners, because moving with Scout is a breeze.
 All Scout sensors come with replaceable adhesive backing which is easy to remove.
 If you move, we’ll send you new adhesive to easily transfer your Scout to your next home.
 Just remove the adhesive backing, pack your sensors and Scout Hub, and reconfigure Scout in your new space.

-No two homes are the same, and every Scout is different.
-Your Scout system depends on the size of your home and your individual security needs.
+Scout is customizable because we realize that no two homes are the same.
+Your Scout set-up will depend on the size of your home and your individual security needs.

 At minimum, you’ll need one Scout Hub and at least one sensor.
 We recommend that you place Door Panels on main entrances and exits, especially doors where you want to use a key fob to arm/disarm.
-For other doors and windows, we recommend one Scout Access Sensor for each exit.
+For windows and other exit doors, we recommend a Scout Access Sensor.
 Place Scout Motion Sensors in key areas that an intruder would have to walk through, like the stairwell or main hallway.
 If you have a large amount of windows, you can also use Motion Sensors to monitor multiple windows.
 The Scout Motion Sensor can detect any kind of motion within a 25 ft range.

 Don’t forget: You can also use Scout Access Sensors to secure anything that opens and closes, like cabinets and safes!